neonevm/neon-evm.docs/docs/faq/how-does-neon-work.md

 The alpha version of Neon EVM has an interface that can interact with [SPL token](https://docs.neon-labs.org/docs/glossary#spl-token) accounts.
 The beta version of Neon EVM will have interface that can read data from Solana accounts and will facilitate the integration of Neon EVM contracts with Oracles on Solana.
-In upcoming versions, Neon Labs has plans to impelement an interface for writing data to Solana accounts, which will allow the integration of Neon EVM contracts with Solana programs.
+In upcoming versions, Neon Labs has plans to implement an interface for writing data to Solana accounts, which will allow the integration of Neon EVM contracts with Solana programs.

 Neon EVM works as a smart contract on the Solana blockchain.
 The contract can interact with and call other smart contracts on Solana—for example, [SPL tokens](https://docs.neon-labs.org/docs/glossary#spl-token).
 Neon EVM is able to access data stored on Solana